iSci-3A12/scientific-programming/lesson1.md

 #### If statements
 - An 'if' statement evaluates if a condition is met (true) or not met (false), and allows the user to perform different functions based on the outcome.
-  - If the statement is true (condition is met) Matlab will execute whatever commands are below it.
+  - If the statement is true (condition is met) MATLAB will execute whatever commands are below it.
   - If it is untrue, it will
  execute any commands that are below the 'else' statement.
   - Just like 'for' loops, 'if' statements have to be closed with an 'end'